 - Collect two (2) paper rosters from each coach.
 Keep one roster and give the other one to the opposing coach.
 Coaches should write in player’s numbers (if not preprinted) and cross off any coaches or players absent.
 Referees should assure the number of people in the technical area corresponds to those listed as present on the roster.

 - Referees should perform a safety check of the players (e.g., shin guards, casts, jewelry) while maintaining at least six feet of social distancing.
 For the spring 2021 season, referees will make sure each player is wearing a mask during check-in and during the entire game.
 Referees will enforce mask wearing by players as they would for any other safety equipment (e.g., shin guards.)

 - Player pass cards are not required during the spring season.

 - Know the LOTG and the rules of competition for the match you are doing.

 During a Match:

-- Referees must wear a face covering at all times before, during, and after the match.
-Players, spectators, and team officials are also required to wear a mask.
+- Referees must always wear a mask before, during, and after the match.
+Players, spectators and team officials are also required to wear a mask.

 - For safety concerns, players may only wear ear-loop masks.
-Neck gaiters, bandanas, etc. are not allowed.
+Neck gaiters, vented masks, bandanas, etc. are not allowed.

-- Keep between 6 and 10 feet away from any participant at all times before, during, and after the match.
+- Always keep at least 6 feet away from any participant before, during, and after the match.
 This includes, but is not limited to, pre-match inspections, during active play, half-time intervals, and at the conclusion of the match.

 - Allow flexibility on spectator placement.
 While any spectator must be a minimum of 6 feet from the field, they may require additional spaces around the field to watch a match.
 Please be flexible in this regard.